mastro35/dotfiles/readme.md

 # mastro's dotfiles

-To use this settings you will need
+To use these settings with i3 (the best tiling window manager) you will need

 - i3
 - sucklesstools